MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/admin-km-agent-connections.md

 ms.custom: bap-template
 ---

-# Configure Microsoft Copilot Studio and Dataverse Connections (Preview)
+# Configure Microsoft Copilot Studio and Dataverse connections (preview)

 [This article is prerelease documentation and is subject to change.]